JacLight/appmint-form/DOCKER_README.md

 3. **Kubernetes Deployment** (.github/workflows/deploy.yml)
    - Triggered after a successful Docker image build
-   - Deploys the application to Kubernetes
+   - Deploys the application to Kubernetes using the configuration in .github/k8/
    - Uses the same image tag as the Docker build

 ### Required Secrets